A question I get asked frequently: Are rest days important? Here is an unpopular opinion you probably haven’t heard before.

 I remember when I first started working out.
 I would obliterate my body in the gym, and on my rest day, I would kick my feet up and be as lazy as possible.
 I did this because I thought the more movement I had, the less I would recover.
 This couldn’t have been further from the truth.

-In fact, light activity can actually help your body facilitate recovery and alleviate the sore feeling you may have if you went a little hard in the gym the day before.
+In fact, light activity, like walking on a treadmill can actually help your body facilitate recovery and alleviate the sore feeling you may have if you went a little hard in the gym the day before.

 What we do in the gym and in our formal workouts is send our body a signal.
 It may be a signal to increase strength, build muscle, or improve cardiovascular endurance.
 The workout is where the signal is sent.